 20610 CPT Code Description

-The 20610 CPT code is billed for a major joint or bursa injection or aspiration without ultrasound guidance.
+Without ultrasound guidance, the 20610 CPT code is billed for a major joint or bursa injection or aspiration.

 After administering a local anaesthetic, the physician inserts a needle through the skin and into a joint or bursa.